brandocms/brando/README.md

 Brando uses distillery through Docker for release management.

-Start off by running

-    # mix release.init

-Then use the fabric script in `fabfile.py` for the rest.
+Use the fabric script in `fabfile.py` for deploying and controlling.

     # fab prod -l